carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 We want to be able to provide catering for you, keeping your dietary restrictions into account.
 Make sure that you provide your preference while registering.
 If you forgot about it, contact the organizers with your request.

-#### W: Weather, Workshops, Wireless, Welcome, Wish board, Watercoolers
+#### W: Weather, Workshops, Wireless, Welcome Team, Wish board, Watercoolers

 ##### Weather